Render Engines

 • Screenshot or render of the model with UV checker maps

-• Screenshot of the character’s game rig or control rig and maybe some weight painting.
+• Screenshot of the character’s game rig or control rig and perhaps some weight painting.
 What one could also do is record a quick video of putting the character into different poses to showcase the weight paint

-• One the main cover render itself one could add an Unreal Engine or Marmoset Toolbag logo watermark as long as it was actually rendered in that software.
+• On the main cover render itself, one could add an Unreal Engine or Marmoset Toolbag logo watermark as long as it was actually rendered in that software.
 Artists often do this to show that a model is game ready or in general to show that they are experienced and know what their doing, as many beginner artists will opt to using the modeling software built-in renders (I’m not saying that the built-in renders aren’t good or don’t have their purpose, but that’s the general stigma.
 An employer will most likely think more of a render if it has an Unreal or Marmoset watermark).

 • An idle animation or any kind of slight movement to make the character feel more dynamic and interesting (of course if one is good at animating, then making a small animation is even better)